Tafara-N/alx-react/0x04-React_inline_styling/README.md

 **Tips:**

 - You can either use conditions or use an array to apply the different styling.
 Conditions are usually more robust
 - Testing might become difficult with the different variations.
-Look into the Enzyme documentation for render, contains, prop, and html
+Look into the Enzyme documentation for `render`, `contains`, `prop`, and `html`

 **Repo:**
 - GitHub repository: `alx-react`